kathleenleeper/workhorse/_posts/2014-11-11-update-on-primers-and-os.md

 ###what it means

  1.  most, if not all, of the work and/or accomplishments related to this gene were doomed from the get go.
 Anything tagged mash1?
 Useless.
- 2. I need new primers.
+ 2. I need new primers- maybe?
 We'll see if we can do better this time around.
 The rest of my entries will be up for posterity, and so I can feel good about the amount of time I spent, if nothing else, but the real work won't start again for at least a week.